-If you want to support women entrepreneurs, there are countless women-owned brands out there.
+If you want to support women entrepreneurs, there are countless women-founded and owned brands out there.
 And you can start with filling up your kitchen.
-From snacks and drinks to dessert and dinner, shop these woman-owned food and beverage brands below.
+From snacks and drinks to dessert and dinner, shop these woman-founded food and beverage brands below.
 They’re all seriously delicious and worth stocking up on.

 Baked By Melissa creates the most delicious, mini cupcakes.
 Founder Melissa Ben-Ishay started the company after getting fired from her job as an assistant media planner in 2008.
 “On that day, I called my brother, and he told me, ‘Don’t worry, it’s the best thing that could ever happen to you.’
 He was right,” she writes on the brand’s website.